Qiskit/openqasm3_parser/README.md

 In this document, this parser is referred to as `openqasm3_parser`.

+### Why is this important?

+There is a lot of interest in using OpenQASM 3 for a number of purposes.
+For example, for controlling hardware and as an exchange medium for quantum circuits.
+This project aims to provide a performant, robust front end to compilers and importers.
+There are no other open source (or public) projects of this kind.

-Differences with the [OpenQASM reference parser](https://github.com/openqasm/openqasm) are
+Differences with the [OpenQASM reference parser](https://github.com/openqasm/openqasm) include

 * The parser in `openqasm3_parser` is much more performant.
   A crude test with large source files showed parse time reduced by a factor of 80.
 * `openqasm3_parser` performs semantic analysis.
+In particular diagnostics and error reporting are much better.

 ### Contributing